daviddao/green-ai/README.md

 - [Gold Standard](https://www.goldstandard.org/)
 - [ActForest](http://actforest.glideapp.io)

+You can also measure how much power your deep learning model has consumed via [Power Meter](https://autoai-incubator.github.io/powermeter/).
+Note that it only covers GPU consumption.

 ## Show your commitment with a badge on your repository

 | **👇 The Pledge Badge** | **👇 The Carbon Neutral Badge** |